 Can foreigners work in Portugal?

 Yes, foreigners can work in Portugal.
-EU citizens will easily be able to work in the country.
-However, if you are looking to begin working in Portugal as an American, a UK citizen, an Indian, or other non-EU citizens, then you will need to have a valid visa.
+EU citizens will be able to work in the country easily.
+However, if you are looking for work in Portugal as an American, a UK citizen, an Indian, or other non-EU citizens, then you will need to have a valid visa.

 Is Portugal a good place to work?